StevenVentura/Panicards/README.md

 2) download and run PanicardsServer on Host computer.
 It should generate a GameRules.txt file.

-3) enter the credentials in the PanicardsClient menu bottom-right box.
+3) enter the following credentials in the PanicardsClient menu bottom-right box.

     Host computer: Enter "localhost" (no quotes)

     Guest computer: Enter the LAN or public IP Address of the Host computer.
     *note: may need to port-forward on port 8123

+    Enter your name into the bottomleft box.
+(Just cos)

 4) play game of Speed with your friend!